 Now that we have access to better file storage and management than the file cabinets that we’ve historically utilized, our capabilities have increased exponentially… assuming, of course, that our better file storage and management solutions are kept organized.
-As this organization is so crucial to successfully undergoing your operations, we’re offering a few tips to help you keep your files in order.
+As this organization is so crucial to successfully undergoing your operations, we’re offering a few tips to help you keep your files organized.

 Organization like this is best accomplished through the strict adoption of certain file management practices on your network.
 We recommend the following:

-Keep All Documents Within a Root Folder
+Keep All Files Organized Within a Root Folder

-Whether you’re organizing documents on your own workstation, or are developing a file sharing environment, every document should be contained in a single folder (known as the root folder) and divvied up into various sub-folders to keep them organized.
+Whether you’re organizing documents on your own workstation, or are developing a file-sharing environment, every document should be contained in a single folder (known as the root folder) and divvied up into various sub-folders to keep them organized.
 This will simplify the process of finding your files later.

 Use Folders to Your Advantage